-On the site, an investigation shall be conducted to check degradation, damage and initial defects of the existing concrete structure from the following viewpoints.
+On the site, a study shall be conducted to check the existing concrete structure for degradation, damage and initial defects from the following viewpoints.

-- (i) Securing of integrity between the existing parts and retrofitting parts - (ii) Prediction of durability and degradation after intervention
+(i) Securing of integrity between the existing parts and strengthened parts

+(ii) Prediction of durability and degradation after intervention

-[Commentary] In obtaining the expected effect of intervention using cement-based materials, integrity between the repaired or retrofitting parts and existing structure is important.
+[Commentary] In obtaining the expected effect of intervention using cement-based materials, integrity between the repaired or strengthened parts and existing structure is important.
 Ensuring integrity requires taking necessary measures based on the understanding of degradation such as carbonation of the surface of the existing structure, damage such as cracks, sprinkling or leakage of water, etc.